govau/content-guide/_types-of-content/pdfs.md

 If you make a PDF, try to also publish in HTML.
 Publish the non-HTML format as a secondary source of the information.

 Sometimes it may not be appropriate to publish in HTML, for example some types of specialist reports.
-If you do not publish an HTML version, be sure to publish an HTML summary on a landing page — and provide contact details for users who are unable to access the PDF.
+If you don't publish an HTML version, be sure to publish an HTML summary on a landing page — and provide contact details for users who are unable to access the PDF.

 In all cases, you should follow guidance to make accessible PDFs.

 For example, you should: